 In accordance with SE 2050 Commitment requirements, Thornton Tomasetti has selected an Embodied Carbon Reduction Champion.
-Senior Associate Patrick Kenny, of our Boston, MA office, who will facilitate and advance our Embodied Carbon Action Plan and reduction efforts.
-Patrick currently serves as the coleader of our Materials and Specifications working group.
+Vice President Patrick Kenny, of our Boston, MA office, who will facilitate and advance our Embodied Carbon Action Plan and reduction efforts.
+Patrick currently serves as the coleader of the Embodied Carbon Community of Practice.